marananni/2022ws_do_mn/coursework.md

 ---

-## Paths to cultural change
+## Paths to Cultural Change

-Even though in some cases inescapable, __cultural change__ is difficult.
+Even though in some cases inescapable, __Cultural Change__ is difficult.
 The underlying reason therefore is, that the existing culture of an organization was developed and learned through some instances decades of behavior.
 It is extensively researched that altering human behavior may be very difficult.

-For achieving a cultural change, Doppler & Lauterburg (2019) recommends the consistent and simultaneous implementation of the following influencing measures for medium-term success:
+For achieving a cultural change, Doppler & Lauterburg (2019) recommend the consistent and simultaneous implementation of the following influencing measures for medium-term success:

 __*1. Specifically describing the desired future.*__